margaretstorey/startup2022/resources/README.md

 ### Web and Mobile Prototyping

+- [MockFlow](https://mockflow.com/) - Although the free version has its limitations, it is one of the most accessible tools to use and create more straightforward designs.
+For Mobile Apps, other tools may offer more robust features, but they require more time to learn how to use them.
+[Here is a list](https://www.creativebloq.com/how-to/20-best-ui-design-tools) of some good options with a brief overview.
 - [Balsamiq](http://balsamiq.com/) - A web service (or desktop tool) for UI mockup sketching.
 - [invision](http://www.invisionapp.com/) - Quickly transform your designs into beautiful, fully interactive prototypes complete with gestures, transitions & animations for web, iOS & Android (Free).
 - [proto.io](http://proto.io/) - Mobile prototyping (15 days free trial).